milesix/siesta/README.md

 For bug reports, and other code suggestions, please follow the guidelines in the file Docs/REPORTING_BUGS

-### MaX branch
+### MaX2 branch

 This is a special branch that contains all the features currently implemented within the [MaX Center of Excellence](http://www.max-centre.eu) EU H2020 project.
 It is addressed to HPC users that want to try the new optimizations and enhancements, and give feedback on them.

+In particular, this version has a more modular architecture, using libraries and other modules developed within MaX.

-It currently contains, in addition to the features in `master`:
+It currently offers, in addition to the features in `master`:

-    * An interface to the [ELSI](http://www.elsi-interchange.org) solver interface library
+    * An interface to the [ELSI](http://www.elsi-interchange.org) solver library.
-    * Support for PSML pseudopotentials
+    * Support for PSML pseudopotentials.
-    * Extra optimizations to the parallel operation
+    * Extra optimizations to the parallel operation.
-    * A more modular architecture, using libraries and other modules developed within MaX.
+    * Support for mixed boundary conditions through the PSolver library.
+    * A re-designed OMM linear-scaling method, leveraging the DBCSR library.

-Note that the libPSML and libGridXC libraries are mandatory, and ELSI (and ELPA) recommended.
-Please see 000_INSTALL for installation instructions, and README_ELSI and README_PSML for important information.
+Please see 000_INSTALL for installation instructions, and README_ELSI and README_OMM for important information.